 \section{Results on Tiny-ImageNet}

-We report the results on Tiny-ImageNet \cite{deng2009imagenet} in \cref{tab:tinyimagenet}, where we use PreAct ResNet18 model \cite{he2016deep} as default and train the model for 100 epochs with learning rate decay at 50 and 80 following \cite{chen2020robust}.
+The results on Tiny-ImageNet \cite{deng2009imagenet} is presented in \cref{tab:tinyimagenet}, where we use PreAct ResNet18 model \cite{he2016deep} and train it for 100 epochs with learning rate decay at 50 and 80 following \cite{chen2020robust}.
 Sub-AT is trained for 20 epochs with a constant learning rate 1, accordingly.
-For single-step Fast AT, we observe that the catastrophic overfitting occurs at the 17th epoch, and thus we only sample for 16 epochs.
-Even with such few samplings, we can obtain an 18.79\% robust accuracy with only a single-step gradient, while standard PGD-10 AT achieves a slightly better robust accuracy 19.84\% with around \textbf{12x} training time overhead and, even worse, serious robust overfitting problem.
-Within the better subspace extracted from the PGD-10 AT, our Fast Sub-AT can achieve \textbf{21.87}\% robust accuracy, which is significantly better than the PGD-10 AT and also enjoys great computational benefits.
+For single-step Fast AT, we observe that the catastrophic overfitting occurs at the 17th epoch, and thus we only sample 16 epochs for DLDR.
+Even with such few samplings, we obtain an 18.79\% single-step robust accuracy, while standard PGD-10 AT achieves a slightly better 19.84\% robust accuracy, but with around \textbf{12x} training time overhead and, even worse, serious robust overfitting problem.
+Within the better subspace extracted from PGD-10 AT, our Fast Sub-AT achieves \textbf{21.87}\% robust accuracy, which is significantly better than base PGD-10 AT and also enjoys computational benefits.